lukas-schott/InDomainGeneralizationBenchmark/README.md

 ![Dataset Splits](./assets/dataset_splits.png)
 Fig. 1: In the four scatter plots, we see various splits along the generative factors of variations for the dSprites dataset.
-The axes correspond to factors of variation in the data i.e. *scale* as visualized for extrapolation on the right.
+The axes correspond to factors of variation in the data, i.e., *scale* as visualized for extrapolation on the right.

 ### Datasets
 We consider the dSprites, Shapes3D and MPI3D-Real dataset.
-The splits corresponding to random, compostion, interpolation and extrapolation can be found at _placeholder_.
+The splits corresponding to random, composition, interpolation and extrapolation can be found at _placeholder_.

 ### Training
 In this benchmark, we allow for a wide variety of modelling approaches and also leveraging external data.
-For instance various types of supervision are allowed from unsupervised, weakly-supervsied, supervised to transfer-learning.
+For instance, various types of supervision are allowed from unsupervised, weakly-supervised, supervised to transfer-learning.
 However, the test set should remain untouched and can **only** be used for evaluation.